oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ### Validating the Key Binding JWT

-The Verifier MUST ensure that the key with which it validates the signature on the Key Binding JWT is the key specified in the SD-JWT as the Holder's public key.
-For example, if the SD-JWT contains a `cnf` value with a `jwk` member, the Verifier would parse the provided JWK and use it to verify the Key Binding JWT.

 Whether to require Key Binding is up to the Verifier's policy, based on the set of trust requirements such as trust frameworks it belongs to.
 See (#key_binding_security) for security considerations.

+If the Verifier requires Key Binding, the Verifier MUST ensure that the key with which it validates the signature on the Key Binding JWT is the key specified in the SD-JWT as the Holder's public key.
+For example, if the SD-JWT contains a `cnf` value with a `jwk` member, the Verifier would parse the provided JWK and use it to verify the Key Binding JWT.

+Details of the Validation process are defined in (#verifier_verification).

 # Example SD-JWT {#main-example}